Practitioner essays from inside the mandates.

 Why families should build a forty-year relationship with their bank

-When the market is calm, bankers compete on commissions, products and rates.
-When it drops 10% in three days, the only thing that matters is who has been in the relationship for twenty years.
+When markets are calm, bankers compete on commissions, products, and rates.
+When they drop 10% in three days, the only thing that matters is who has been in the relationship for twenty years.

 Why a butler's mindset is the right posture in a family office

 The word "butler" is easily misunderstood.
-What Westwick means by it is a specific professional posture — excellent service, the family's interest held above one's own, at all times.
+Behind the terminology lies a specific professional posture: excellent service, with the family's interest held above your own, at all times.
+It is the right posture to adopt when working for a family.

 Why family offices should choose conviction over diversification

 "We need to diversify" has become the default mantra of every investment committee.
 Families are not about diversifying.
-They are about choosing.
+Their investment committees should be about choosing.

 Meritocracy vs. Heiritocracy: a family name is a responsibility, not a privilege.

-When your last name is on the door, average is not available.
+When your last name is on the door, average is not an option.
 Young heirs inside a family business carry a weight most outsiders cannot see.

 Why we serve the family, not the family office

 The family office world has two kinds of professionals: those who serve the office, and those who serve the family.
-Over thirty years, Westwick has watched the balance tip the wrong way.
+The distinction sounds small.
+It is not.